 Over the Christmas holiday last year, my sister and I were driving to an antique shop with teenage nieces in the back seat when she turned to me and asked, “Did you know Jen Hatmaker decided to accept gay marriage?
 I don’t understand her theology.
 Can you explain it?”
+I was grateful for her question and interest in a challenging topic.
 As a biblical scholar, who also researches sexuality, I am frequently asked what Scripture says about same-sex relationships.
-So, I decided to write this series for evangelical Christians like my sister.
+So, I decided to write a blog series for folk like my sister.
 But I also hope it will be helpful to people regardless of theological position.

 UPDATE: I am happy to announce that the publisher WB Eerdmans has offered me a book contract!
 Since some material from my blog series will be incorporated into that book, understandably, I had to remove certain posts from the web.
 However, the response to my blog series was very positive.
 Many people found that it explained the issues in a way they had not heard before, while also being very accessible to the everyday reader.
 The working Table of Contents for my upcoming book is below.
 Stay tuned for updates on when it hits the shelves.
 This is a book that will change the conversation on same-sex relationships.

 TABLE OF CONTENTS

 - The Church’s Response to the Gay Community: A Brief History